 Breastfeeding and the RSV vaccine:

-If a man gets the RSV vaccine, could it affect fertility or increase the chance of birth defects?
+If a man gets the RSV vaccine, could it affect his fertility or increase the chance of birth defects?

 Please click here for references.